ccooper1982/wali/README.md

     - New partition: wipes the partition and create a new filesystem
     - Existing partition: mount only

-> **Note**
+> [!IMPORTANT]
-The boot partition is mounted at `/efi`
+> The boot partition is mounted at `/efi`.

 ## User
 - A root password is required
 - A user account with password is required

 # Install Process
-- For minimal success all stages up to and including "Boot Loader" must succeed
+For a bootable system, all stages up to and including "Boot Loader" must succeed.
-    - The Install Status will change to "Minimal"
-- Subsequent stages:
-    - Succeed: Install Status is "Complete"
-    - Fail: Install Status is "Partial"
+If a subsequent stage fails the system can _probably_ still boot.

 # Build
 - TODO